DEQ Home > Programs > Clean Fuels > Vehicle Tax Credit > Purchased After January 1, 2009

 Taxpayers may claim a non refundable credit on their individual income tax, corporate franchise tax, or fiduciary tax returns for the purchase or conversion of vehicles that use cleaner burning fuels.
 For a taxpayer to claim this credit, the Clean Fuel Vehicle Tax Credit Form TC-40V must be completely filled out, along with required documentation.
-Taxpayers can submit their completed TC40V and required document via fax (801-536-0085), email (email@example.com), U.S. mail ( Utah Division of Air Quality,
+Taxpayers can submit their completed TC40V and required document via FAX (801-536-0085), e-mail, U.S. Mail (Utah Division of Air Quality,

 P.O.
 Box 144820,